Andfacto/STM32/MLX90614/C/README.md

 * Language: C

 # Features
-* MLX90614 class holds I2C bus pointer and adress values
+* MLX90614 structure holds I2C bus pointer
 * Library is portable and should work with different STM32 boards